+Figure 4.5: Remaining Pa isotope fractions after Pa isolation.
+After 3 weeks of decay, the remaining fractions are 58% 233Pa and 13 ppm 232Pa (respectively 70% and 560 ppm after 2 weeks) [58]

 According to the isotopic inventory given in Table 3.1 for the reference MSFR operating in equilibrium cycle, the 18 m3 of fuel salt contains more than 100 kg of 233Pa, and the blanket contains 13 kg of this isotope in 7.7 m3 of fertile salt.
 A pathway to Pa diversion that leads to clandestine production of 233U has been postulated [41].

 The idea is to isolate Pa from the fuel/fertile salt by chemical processing and then wait for most of the 232Pa decayed into 232U before separating out the remaining 233Pa from other isotopes.
 It is noted that after 3 weeks of storage the fraction of 233Pa remaining is 58% but the amount of 232Pa has been reduced by a factor 4x104.
 After 4 weeks this factor becomes 1.5x106 and the remaining 233Pa is still 49% of the initial amount.
 In such condition getting one Significant Quantity (SQ) of 233U (8 kg) would require the processing of about 10 m3 of fertile salt or 2.7 m3 of fuel salt.
+Moreover, it will not be possible to avoid some Th to be carried along with the Pa coming from the fuel salt, preventing a total cut of the decay chain resulting in the 2.6MeV radiation.
 Although theoretically possible this would not remain un-noticed.
 Proliferation resistance could be increased if it were possible to design the facility to complicate or preclude the installation of equipment to separate 233Pa.
 Safeguards will play an essential role.